 The student knows concrete solutions for different problems in robotics.
 He/she uses methods of inverse kinematics, grasp and motion planning, and visual perception.
-The student can implement solutions in the programming language C++ with the help of suitable software frameworks.
+The student can implement solutions in the programming languages C++ and Python with the help of suitable software frameworks.